- Copywriting is the art of selling through writing.

 Bullet Points in the Copy

-Bullets are what carry the most weight in the copy.
-Once the headline pulls them in, you can use bullets.
-They:
+Bullets carry the most weight in the copy.
+Once the headline pulls them in, you can use bullets to:

 - Build curiosity so you can create pressure inside people to get them to buy faster.